PanuGr/PanuGr/README.md

-# Hello there, I'm Panagiotis - [a Front-end enthusiast] 👋
+# Hello there, I'm Panagiotis, [a Front-end enthusiast] 👋

 ## About me 🤓